surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 ::

 ### [ElasticFlakes]{.text-h5}
-As it names implies, this implementation is inherited from the Open Source days of elasticsearch :Ref{r="2"}
+As it names implies, this implementation is inherited from the Open Source days of [elasticsearch]{.h} :Ref{r="2"}
 they are a time based id optimized for Apache Lucene, the underlining library in which both CrateDB and Elasticsearch are based on.

 The [elasticflakes]{.h}, is used to generate a [_id]{.h} :Ref{r="3"} for every row, and for the scalar function [gen_random_text_uuid()]{.h} :Ref{r='4'}.
 Interesting enough, the documentation for the scalar says that it returns an 'ID' similar to flake IDs.

-Flake IDs :Ref{r='5'} are supposed to be time-based, but the name of the function has 'random' in it, an unfortunate name.
+Flake IDs :Ref{r='5'} are supposed to be 128 bits and k-ordered, but the name of the function has 'random' in it, an unfortunate name since its confusing on what it actually is.

 An elasticflake has 120 bits, divided in 15 octets or bytes.

-It's composed of a random data + timestamp + mac address, divided in 6 groups:
+It's composed of a [random data]{.h} + [timestamp]{.h} + [mac address]{.h}, divided in 6 groups:

 1. [random_a]{.h} [0, 15\] is random data, the LSB and MSF of the random long.
-2. [timestamp_a]{.h} [16, 47\] is timestamp, the minutes-years part of the timestamp in millis, (also bits 16-40).
+2. [timestamp_a]{.h} [16, 47\] is timestamp, the minutes-years part of the timestamp in millis.
 3. [metadata_a]{.h} [48, 95\] is randomized mac address.
 4. [timestamp_b]{.h} [96, 103\] is timestamp, the seconds part of the timestamp in millis
 5. [random_b]{.h} [104, 111\] is random data, the middle byte of the random long.
 6. [timestamp_c]{.h} [112, 119\] is timestamp, the LSB byte of the timestamp in millis, the milliseconds part.

-Resulting in:

 ::CustomImage
 ---